Coups Are Old Hat to U.S. Saigon Families

 in her evacuation kit two silk

-brocade dresses.
-"The Commies can have my washed out
+mies can have my washed out

-cottons," she said..
+cottons," she said.
 Nearby

-the .door sits a brown attache
+the door sits a brown attache

 case with "every letter my